Path integral formulation: Propagator

 This is the expression for the nonrelativistic Green's function of a free Schrödinger particle.

 The second term has a nonrelativistic limit also, but this limit is concentrated on frequencies that are negative.
 The second pole is dominated by contributions from paths where the proper time and the coordinate time are ticking in an opposite sense, which means that the second term is to be interpreted as the antiparticle.
 The nonrelativistic analysis shows that with this form the antiparticle still has positive energy.

 The proper way to express this mathematically is that, adding a small suppression factor in proper time, the limit where t → −∞ of the first term must vanish, while the t → +∞ limit of the second term must vanish.
 In the Fourier transform, this means shifting the pole in p_{0} slightly, so that the inverse Fourier transform will pick up a small decay factor in one of the time directions:

 Without these terms, the pole contribution could not be unambiguously evaluated when taking the inverse Fourier transform of p_{0}.
 The terms can be recombined:

 which when factored, produces opposite-sign infinitesimal terms in each factor.
 This is the mathematically precise form of the relativistic particle propagator, free of any ambiguities.
 The ε term introduces a small imaginary part to the α = m^{2}, which in the Minkowski version is a small exponential suppression of long paths.

 So in the relativistic case, the Feynman path-integral representation of the propagator includes paths going backwards in time, which describe antiparticles.
 The paths that contribute to the relativistic propagator go forward and backwards in time, and the interpretation of this is that the amplitude for a free particle to travel between two points includes amplitudes for the particle to fluctuate into an antiparticle, travel back in time, then forward again.

 Unlike the nonrelativistic case, it is impossible to produce a relativistic theory of local particle propagation without including antiparticles.
 All local differential operators have inverses that are nonzero outside the light cone, meaning that it is impossible to keep a particle from travelling faster than light.
-Such a particle cannot have a Green's function which is only nonzero in the future in a relativistically invariant theory.
+Such a particle cannot have a Green's function that is only nonzero in the future in a relativistically invariant theory.